Hypoglycemia Diet Plan: Best & Worst Foods to Manage it Well

 Do Eat Your Veggies

-Being a highly rich source of fiber, veggies contain only a small amount of carbohydrates that helps slow digestion.
+Being a highly rich source of fiber, veggies contain only a small amount of carbohydrates that help slow digestion.
 Here are some of the healthy veggies that will help help you to manage your hypoglycemia better:

 • Sprouts